Badfinger (album): Release and reception

 Originally planned for release on 28 December 1973, the album was delayed due to Ass being issued that month.
-Although the album is technically untitled, it is referred to as Badfinger as this is its only identification outside its matrix number.
-The intended title, For Love or Money, was rejected by the label at the time of production and was never used.
-The intended title referred to Badfinger's label change from Apple to Warner Bros.
+The intended title, For Love or Money, was rejected by the label at the time of production.

 On release, Badfinger received an unfavourable review in Rolling Stone magazine.
 A British single released after the album, "Love Is Easy", failed to chart.
 A subsequent single issued in the US, "I Miss You", also failed.

 Classic Rock critic Rob Hughes rated "Lonely You" as Badfinger's 9th best song, saying it has "wistful piano, sensitive guitar shading and Pete Ham at his plangent best" but complaining that "inexplicably, it was overlooked as a single in favour of the inferior 'Love Is Easy' and 'I Miss You.'"

 In the United States, the album peaked at number 161 on Billboards Top 200 LPs & Tape listings, making it Badfinger's lowest-charting album there.
 Part of the reason for the poor commercial performance was that, due to litigation with Apple, this album and Ass came out within months of each other; in fact, in the UK, Badfinger actually preceded Ass.

 The album was re-released on CD format in the 1990s in Japan and Germany only.
 The album was eventually issued on CD in the United States in 2007.
 Many tracks from this album have subsequently been released on various Badfinger compilation records and CDs.

 Real Gone Music released an "Expanded" version of the album 30 November 2018.
 A further expanded edition comprising 40 tracks including those from Wish You Were Here was released 3 January 2020 with the title Shine On 1974.

 The album cover was designed by John Kosh.